 Nuremberg, Germany - Christkind's Playground

-Nuremberg sausages, a cup of mulled wine known as Glühwein, and shopping for toys and wooden decorations - these customs have spanned centuries, making the Nuremberg experience truly enchanting.
+Nuremberg sausages, a cup of mulled wine known as glühwein, and shopping for toys and wooden decorations - these customs have endured for centuries, making the Nuremberg experience truly enchanting.

 Budapest, Hungary - Tradition and Modernity in One

-Budapest is an exceptional city that seamlessly unites old and new, and its Eastern European holiday celebrations are truly unique.
-The primary Christmas market at Vörösmarty Square tempts people with Hungarian street food, for which the country is well-known, such as goulash and kürt?skalács, a type of chimney cake.
+Budapest blends old and new, and its holiday celebrations are truly unique.
+The main Christmas market at Vörösmarty Square offers Hungarian street food, including famous dishes like goulash and kürt?skalács, a sweet chimney cake.

-The smell of cinnamon and roasted almonds flows through the air, and choirs sing under the starry sky.
-However, Cologne has other smaller, decorated markets to explore, such as the Angels' Market or the Harbour Market along the Rhine.
+However, Cologne has other smaller, decorated markets to check, such as the Angels' Market or the Harbour Market along the Rhine.

 Bruges, Belgium - Medieval Charm with Belgian Chocolate

-In December, Bruges turns into a real snow globe.
-The Market Square is surrounded by fragile medieval facades and an ice rink, and about 60 wooden merry-go-rounds selling all kinds of homemade products, from chocolates to lace.
+In December, Bruges looks like a snow globe.
+The Market Square is lined with medieval buildings, an ice rink, and around 60 wooden stalls selling everything from chocolates to lace.

 The city's sparkling canals reflected the Christmas trees and lights.
 The smells of hot Belgian waffles and chocolate wafted into the castle.
-All of this takes place in a very small and idyllic environment that will not suit everyone, but will be perfect for couples.
+All of this takes place in a very small, idyllic environment that will not suit everyone but will be perfect for couples.

 Copenhagen, Denmark - Nordic Touch at Tivoli Gardens

-Sip on gløgg - a warm Danish mulled wine - munch on roasted almonds, and search for honey-inspired Nordic gifts.
-The blend of fun and culture has made the Danish destination the most magical place to observe the festival in Europe, year after year.
+Try gløgg, a warm Danish mulled wine, snack on roasted almonds, and look for honey-inspired Nordic gifts.
+The blend of fun and culture makes Copenhagen one of Europe's most magical places to celebrate the season.

 Kraków, Poland - The Christmas Spirit in Culture